|Nutritional Guidelines (per serving)|

 Add broth, marjoram, and caraway to the pan, stirring to loosen any browned bits.
 Simmer until potatoes are done, about 10 minutes.

-Note: At this point, if you are not ready to serve the soup, you can let it sit for 5 - 10 minutes before serving.
+At this point, if you are not ready to serve the soup, you can let it sit for 5 to 10 minutes before serving.
 This keeps the cabbage from overcooking since it should be al dente when eaten.

 Add the cabbage and some freshly ground pepper and cook for about 5 minutes, or until the cabbage is soft but not overcooked.

 If you are adding beans or meat, stir them in and heat before serving.

-Serve and garnish with oil, grated cheese or parsley, as you wish.
+Serve and garnish with olive oil, grated cheese or parsley, if you wish.